Link Search Menu Expand Document

 }

-Otherwise, register it as transient.
+Otherwise, register as transient.

 public void ConfigureServices(IServiceCollection services)